-- ☐ Open the water heater door and turn the power switch "ON". - Set GMC (gas modulator dial) to appropriate setting. - O Normal weather set dial to the middle area. - Extreme cold weather set dial to the extreme right (large flame). - Extreme hot weather set dial to the extreme left (small flame). - Open hot water faucet to a medium water flow.
-It may take a few seconds for the water
+- □ Purge air out of ALL hot and cold water lines. - □ Open the water heater door and turn the power switch "ON". - □ Set GMC (gas modulator dial) to appropriate setting. - Normal weather set dial to the middle area. - Extreme cold weather set dial to the extreme right (large flame). - Extreme hot weather set dial to the extreme left (small flame).

+- Open hot water faucet to a medium water flow.
+It may take a few seconds for the water to travel from the water heater to the faucet.

-To reduce temperature:
+- \Box To reduce temperature:

 - Turn GMC dial "counter-clockwise".

 - Increase hot water flow.

 - Gradually add cold water.

-- To increase temperature:
+- □ To increase temperature:

 - Turn GMC dial "clockwise".
-NOTE: Use caution not to increase the dial too

-much which could cause the hot water temperature to rise to the point the water

-heater "limits' and turns OFF the flame (flame shut off is approximately 131° F).
+NOTE: Use caution not to increase the dial too much which could cause the hot water temperature to rise to the point the water heater "limits' and turns OFF the flame (flame shut off is approximately 131° F).

 - Reduce hot water flow.